Romanitho/Winget-AutoUpdate/README.md

 > The lists can contain Wildcard (*).
 For instance ```Mozilla.Firefox*``` will take care of all Firefox channels.
 (From v1.20.0)

+### Allow only minor updates and no major updates
+You can exclude apps from updating to a new major release (for instance, apps you have to test/validate first before using the new major updated version):
+Add (or remove) the apps' ID you want to disable major autoupdate to 'only_minor.txt'.
+(File must be placed in WAU's installation folder, or re-run install.bat).

+> The lists can contain Wildcard (*).
+For instance ```Mozilla.Firefox*``` will take care of all Firefox channels.

 ### Notification Level
 You can choose which notification will be displayed: Full, Success only or none.
 Use `-NotificationLevel` parameter when you run `Winget-AutoUpdate-Install.ps1`.